* U.S. payrolls grow 175,000 in May, above median forecast

 Despite the market selloff on Friday, the 10-year Treasury

-yield held below the 13-month-plus highs set last week, and was
+yield held below the 13-month-plus highs set last week and still

-still far less than the 4 percent level prior to the Fed's first
+far less than the 4 percent level prior to the Fed's adoption of

 U.S. benchmark 10-year Treasury notes last

 traded 21/32 lower in price with a yield of 2.154 percent, up

 The 30-year bond was down 1-14/32 in price,

 yielding 3.319 percent, up 7.9. basis points from Thursday's

 In MBS trading, the yield on 30-year, 3.0-percent coupon